 There’s no denying that college is expensive.
 Whether your syllabus requires you to buy $300 worth of textbooks or you need your favorite coffee house beverage to get moving each morning, it’s always nice to have a little extra money on hand.
+That's why it's so important to know how to make money in college.

 The good news is you’ve got several options for bringing in extra cash, from traditional work-study jobs to more creative ways to fatten up your wallet.
 Read on to learn how to increase your income in college.